 The SNCR uses ammonia to control NOx emissions.
-The ammonia injection rate was 12.8 pounds per hour.
-As previously mentioned, the carbon feed rate was 9.6 pounds per hour.
+The ammonia injection rate was 14.4 pounds per hour.
+As previously mentioned, the carbon feed rate was 10.4 pounds per hour.

 A lime slurry is used for acid gas control.
 The lime slurry feed system is automatically modulated and interfaces with the SO2 CEMS, automatically increasing the injection rate when there is an increase in SO2 emissions.
 The lime slurry feed rate has an established feed rate of twenty (20) pounds of lime per ton of waste fed, for both units.
 This rate is based on controlling the pH in the ash.
 KWTE monitors the specific gravity of the lime slurry, at least once per day, and adjusts the flow as needed to maintain the twenty (20) pounds of lime per ton of waste.
-Based on the records, the specific gravity of the lime is between 1.08 and 1.15.
+Based on the records, the specific gravity of the lime is between 1.09 and 1.15.

 The facility relies on a Continuous Opacity Monitoring System (COMS) for opacity, Continuous Emissions Monitoring Systems (CEMS) for SO2, CO, NOx, and O2.
 Each of the units have all of these systems.
-During the inspection, the annual Relative Accuracy Test Audit (RATA) was being conducted to ensure the accuracy of the equipment.
 The CEMS data is used to calculate and evaluate compliance with the emission limits outlined in Table 1 of this report (see above).
 The CEMS and the COMS units passed their daily calibrations, and the daily calibrations are attached to this report.
 The emissions records from the CEMS and the COMS units were reviewed during this full compliance evaluation and are reviewed as part of the excess emissions reports that KWTE is required to submit.
 All reports have been submitted in a timely manner.